-Pursuant to MOU Article V.I. (paragraph 35), the below Appendix C will be implemented after acquisition of a vendor to provide oral fluid testing.
+Pursuant to MOU Article V.I. (paragraph 344), the below Appendix C will be implemented after the City engages a vendor to provide oral fluid testing.
 However, Appendix B shall remain in effect until the City has met the conditions outlined in Article V.I.